RamiroArribas/People_traffic_forecasting/README.md

 **Insert table comparing original an daily data performance scoring measures**

-The interest of the project, though, is to find high accuracies for the next 1 to 10 days.
+The interest of the project, though, is to find high accuracies for the next immediate days.
 When estimating the RMSE for the first 14 days it can be observed that even though in general terms the high frequency curve has smaller values, the daily curve has a better scoring some days:

 **Insert graphic of RMSE curves for 14 days**